BE A SCHOLAR

 Yes, we encourage students with IEP and/or 504 Plans to apply to LINK.

-Each family’s ability to contribute toward the educational cost of the student will be evaluated by LINK staff.
-If selected for an interview, applicants must provide verification of income and assets.
-Generally, scholarships have been awarded to students from families with 80% or less of Chicago Area Median Income (AMI).
-See the guidelines below.
+LINK staff will evaluate each family’s ability to contribute to the cost of the student’s education.
+If selected for an interview, applicants must provide full verification of income and assets.

 The LINK scholarship only applies to our Partnering High Schools.